jhuseman/VideoPlayer/README.md

 # VideoPlayer

+This project is still in the early stages of development, and is not yet at a "usable" state.
+To see progress in full implementation, please see the "Issues" tab.

 A video player capable of combining videos from multiple video streaming services into a single webpage.

 Another feature is synchronous playback between multiple clients.